 The United States-Mexico-Canada Agreement (USMCA), previously the North American Free Trade Agreement (NAFTA), allows for expedited admission of citizens of Canada and Mexico to perform temporary services for U.S. employers.
 Canadian citizens who qualify for TN (Trade NAFTA) status may apply at a U.S. border or port-of-entry.
-Our Michigan TN visa lawyers could help you through this process if you are looking to get this type of permit.
-Additionally, our experienced employment visa attorneys could address any concerns you may have and handle any challenges that may arise.
+Our immigration attorneys could help you through this process if you are looking to get this type of permit.

 Mexican citizens who qualify for TN status may apply at a U.S. Embassy/Consulate for a visa which will be valid for one year.
 However, the individual may be admitted to the United States for three years if the employer requested three years notwithstanding the visa validity for only one year.
 An employer may also file a petition with the United States Citizenship and Immigration Services (USCIS) to classify a Mexican or Canadian citizen in TN status.
 A Canadian or Mexican professional qualifying for a TN visa must be engaged in a profession which is listed in USMCA Chapter 16, Appendix 2.
 This includes accountants, engineers, architects, librarians, computer systems analysts, lawyers, management consultants, medical and allied professionals, scientific technicians/technologists.
 The list of approved TN occupations is very specific as to the academic, experience, and/or license requirements.
 If an applicant does not possess those requirements, they may face denial of their TN petition.
-For instance, the TN visa does not allow for experience to equate to a bachelor degree if that degree is a requirement.
-A lawyer in Michigan could help a Canadian or Mexican citizen determine if their occupation meets all of the requirements for a TN visa.
+For instance, the TN visa does not allow for experience to equate to a bachelor’s degree if that degree is a requirement.

-If you are a Canadian or Mexican citizen and wish to come to the United States for temporary employment, or an employer needing to hire such a person, you may wish to speak with a Michigan TN visa lawyer.
+If you are a Canadian or Mexican citizen and wish to come to the United States for temporary employment, or an employer needing to hire such a person, you may wish to speak with a Michigan immigration lawyer.
 Our attorneys could explain the benefits of this immigration process and determine if you meet all of the requirements.
 For more information about how we could help you, feel free to contact an immigration attorney at our AV rated immigration law firm.